 “But they can be placed on a safer drug,” Dr. Berger said.
 “Another outcome is that a patient still has atrial fibrillation, but it is reduced markedly.
 From a clinical standpoint, ablation still delivers a benefit.”

 Better Tools and Techniques

-Dr. Berger believes that both the techniques and the technologies of ablation have improved.
+Dr. Berger believes that both the techniques and the technologies of cardiac ablation have improved.

 “The procedures have become shorter as we’ve become better at doing them,” she said.
 “We’ve developed better tools and catheters to perform these procedures.
 Fortunately, the risks of these procedures have decreased.”

 While radio frequency energy is the primary source for treating atrial fibrillation, Froedtert & MCW electrophysiologists often use cryothermal ablation for early-stage disease.

 “We deploy a balloon catheter infused with a coolant, which turns the balloon into an ice ball, essentially,” Dr. Berger said.
 “We often do that for the initial procedure because it’s faster and better tolerated by the patient.
 Infrequently, we use the cryo balloon if we need to ablate near other structures, as it’s less likely to do damage with cooling.”

 Dr. Berger allayed concerns that ablation compromises the heart muscle.